 Guide to the French Tax Foncieres and Taxe d'Habitation

-Originally posted on & updated on 23rd August, 2025
+Originally posted on & updated on 26th September, 2025

-Here are a few Q and A’s to learn about Taxes Foncieres and Habitation for property and real estate in France.
-If you own, rent or have the right to occupy a property in France, you are likely to be subject to local taxes including, but not limited to, housing (habitation) tax and property tax (foncieres).
+Here are a few Q&As to learn about how Taxes Foncières and Taxes d’Habitation work for owners of property and real estate in France.
+If you own, rent, or have the right to occupy a property in France, you are likely to be subject to local taxes, including, but not limited to, housing (habitation) tax and property tax (foncieres).

-Property Tax in France (Foncière)
+Property Tax in France (La Taxe Foncière)

 Am I Liable for Property Tax?